Olaplex Is The Healer Your Hair Has Been Waiting For

 As beauty editors, we get inundated with product pitches claiming to "heal" our hair.
 But the reality is that these formulas just gloss over the rough patches and damaged bits, filling them in or coating them so they look smoother — they don't actually do anything for hair's structural integrity.
 That was before Olaplex hit the scene.

-The three-step salon system is changing the game with a lineup that both prevents breakage during the colouring process and "glues" back together the broken bonds that happen as a result of hair colouring.
+The three-step salon system is changing the game with a lineup that both prevents breakage during the coloring process and "glues" back together the broken bonds that happen as a result of coloring.
 That system is called Olaplex.

-Advertisement

-If you're part of the bleach brigade, then you probably know all about Olaplex — the hair-colourist community has been singing its praises since it first arrived on the market late last year, and it's been steadily introduced into salons around the country.
+If you're part of the bleach brigade, then you probably know all about Olaplex — the hair-colorist community continues to sing its praises since it first arrived on the market a few years ago, and it's been steadily introduced into salons around the country.
 Cool-girl makeup artist Robin Black credits Olaplex as the only reason she was able to take her dark hair to platinum without all of it falling out.
 Hardcore.

-The brand's founders, Dean and Darcy Christal, are in the process of introducing Olaplex worldwide, which is a testament to the buzz and power of the salon grapevine — so many colourists are raving about it to other pros that salons are beating down the doors to add it to their services.

-That's because many colourists feel limited as to what they can actually do to their clients' hair.
-The clients come to the salon holding pictures of blonde celebs and, due to the potential of severe damage and trauma to the hair shaft, colourists are unable to responsibly fulfil those requests.
-Olaplex, supposedly, allows the pros to colour the hair much lighter than they safely would be able to normally.

 Advertisement

-Kenyon walked me through the process, noting that there were three parts to the Olaplex system, conveniently called No. 1, No. 2, and No. 3.
-The first part of the treatment, No. 1 (in case you were unclear on the numerical order), is mixed into the bleach, powder lightener, or hair colour, and applied to the hair.
-What No. 1 does, Kenyon says, is repair the disulfide bonds that are separated as a result of chemical treatments or heat styling.
-"Those bonds are separated and momentarily broken to achieve a different colour or hair texture," says Kenyon.
-"Numbers 1, 2, and 3 all rebuild those bonds."
+The brand's founders, Dean and Darcy Christal, have since introduced Olaplex to the consumer market.
+Previously, Olaplex was limited to professional use, which is a testament to the buzz and power of the salon grapevine — so many colorists are raving about it to other pros that salons are beating down the doors to add it to their services.

+That's because many colorists feel limited as to what they can actually do to their clients' hair.
+The clients come to the salon holding pictures of blond celebs and, due to the potential of severe damage and trauma to the hair shaft, colorists are unable to responsibly fulfill those requests.
+Olaplex, supposedly, allows the pros to color the hair much lighter than they safely would be able to normally.

+Advertisement

-No. 2, is done in-salon as well and is needed to complete the colouring process.
-After the colour has been applied and "cooked" (for lack of a better term), your colourist will take you to the bowl and rinse the colour out of your hair — just a rinse, not shampooing.
+No. 2, is done in-salon as well and is needed to complete the coloring process.
+After the color has been applied and "cooked" (for lack of a better term), your colorist will take you to the bowl and rinse the color out of your hair — just a rinse, not shampooing.
 Hair is then towel-dried and No. 2 is applied to the hair and left on for a minimum of 10 minutes.
 Then it's back to the bowl for a rinse, shampoo, and conditioning.

-Now that's all well and good for getting your hair professionally coloured, but what about those who don't have the cash for a pro colour treatment?
-That's where No. 3 comes in. "[It's] a retail-friendly version of No. 2 that allows consumers to protect their hair from themselves (curling irons, flat irons), as well as rebuild broken disulfide bonds in the days prior to visiting their colourist," explains Kenyon.
-The 3.5-oz bottle is only available from Olaplex affiliated salons and will cost you anywhere from £35 to £60 per bottle.
+Now that's all well and good for getting your hair professionally colored, but what about those who don't have the cash for a pro color treatment?
+That's where No. 3 comes in. "[It's] a retail-friendly version of No. 2 that allows consumers to protect their hair from themselves (curling irons, flat irons), as well as rebuild broken disulfide bonds in the days prior to visiting their colorist," explains Kenyon.
+The 3.5-oz bottle is only available from Olaplex affiliated salons and will cost you anywhere from $40 to $75 per bottle.

-Advertisement

 The at-home treatment is a less potent version of the salon-exclusive No. 2 that can be used every 10 days to resuscitate dry, damaged hair.
-According to Olaplex's vice president of education, Slim (just Slim, like the Beyoncé of colour care), No. 2 is a 15% concentrate whereas No. 3 is 12.5%.
+According to Olaplex's vice president of education, Slim (just Slim, like the Beyoncé of color care), No. 2 is a 15% concentrate whereas No. 3 is 12.5%.

-Don't call it a conditioning treatment. "[No. 3] conditions and that’s synonymous with moisturising," says Kenyon.
+Don't call it a conditioning treatment. "[No. 3] conditions and that’s synonymous with moisturizing," says Kenyon.
 "We all need moisture in our hair, but No. 3 does something completely different.
 It’s in no way, shape, or form a conditioning treatment.
 It’s reparative — it rebuilds broken hair and it will reconnect those [broken disulfide] bonds."

+Advertisement

-And you don't have to have had an Olaplex colouring service or even a hair colour session.
+And you don't have to have had an Olaplex coloring service or even a hair color session.
 Kenyon says the product can benefit those who have damage due to other chemical treatments (relaxing, keratin, straightening) and those whose hair is just wrecked from wear and tear from styling tools.

 As far as different hair textures go, Kenyon says Olaplex works for everyone.
 No, seriously: curly, thick, fine — it helps them all.
 Kenyon explains that by repairing broken bonds, Olaplex is returning your hair to its natural state.
 That means it will help reduce frizz, dullness, and even make curls more defined.